 There are some times when your cat may need a little bit of help, though.
 Whether they have long hair prone to matting, are old or otherwise unable to reach every spot, or simply landed in a sticky mess—don’t worry.

 We’ll walk you step-by-step through every aspect of cat grooming from dealing with matted fur to the dreaded (but sometimes necessary) bath.

 Whether your cat just needs a trim of their nails or the full spa works, pay close attention to their body language.

 All cats are different, and some tolerate human grooming intervention better than others.
-If your cat gets violent or destructive, consider trusting their care to an experienced groomer for both your safety.
+If your cat is resistant or becomes too uncomfortable (or scratchy), consider trusting their care to an experienced groomer for both your safety.